AnthonySuper/FunctionalCourse/lesson_1/lecture.md

 The Haskell definition is *near-identical* because it's doing the same thing.
 You're writing what the function *is* as opposed to what it *does*.
 This is a very useful way of thinking about things, as it turns out.

+### Exercises

+1. Write a function that doubles any input number.
+2. Write a function that triples any input number.